New Zealand Map

 The right to vote in New Zealand can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of New Zealand.
 Dual citizenship recognized: yes, residency requirement for naturalization: 3 years.

-In case if you plan to visit New Zealand for shopping, or for business porpuses, it is good to know that the national holidays in New Zealand are: Waitangi Day (Treaty of Waitangi established British sovereignty over New Zealand), 6 February (1840); ANZAC Day (commemorated as the anniversary of the landing of troops of the Australian and New Zealand Army Corps during World War I at Gallipoli, Turkey), 25 April (1915).
+In case if you plan to visit New Zealand for shopping, or for business porpuses, it is good to know that the national holiday(s) in New Zealand are: Waitangi Day (Treaty of Waitangi established British sovereignty over New Zealand), 6 February (1840); ANZAC Day (commemorated as the anniversary of the landing of troops of the Australian and New Zealand Army Corps during World War I at Gallipoli, Turkey), 25 April (1915).

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of New Zealand, these are the most likely dangers you might face: earthquakes are common, though usually not severe; volcanic activityvolcanism: significant volcanism on North Island; Ruapehu (elev.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of New Zealand, these are the most likely dangers you might face: earthquakes are common, though usually not severe; volcanic activityvolcanism: significant volcanism on North Island; Ruapehu (elev.
 2,797 m), which last erupted in 2007, has a history of large eruptions in the past century; Taranaki has the potential to produce dangerous avalanches and lahars; other historically active volcanoes include Okataina, Raoul Island, Tongariro, and White Island.
 What do you think?
-Are you prepared enough to visit Wellington and / or New Zealand?
+Are you prepared enough to visit Wellington and/or New Zealand?

-Living with the given conditions, affected by all the civilization and natural harms in New Zealand, the population has to face with a death rate of 7.4 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in New Zealand, the population has to face a death rate of 7.4 deaths / 1,000 population (2016 estimate).

 Travel references about New Zealand